train4life/Telecom_Churn_Forecasting/README.md

+# Telecom Customer Churn
-# Overview: Welcome to the Telecom Customer Churn Prediction project!
+Overview: Welcome to the Telecom Customer Churn Prediction project!
 In this repository, you'll find the code and resources to forecast the churn of subscribing clients for a telecom company.
 The project's goal is to identify customers likely to unsubscribe from telecom services and offer them special plans and promotional codes to encourage them to stay.

 Objective:
 The main objective of this project is to develop predictive models that accurately forecast customer churn and help the telecom company take proactive steps to retain those customers.